Netherton Park Trust

 Application Success Factors

-Based on known funded organizations:
+Based on known funded organisations:

 • Phoenix Detached Youth Project successfully secured funding by demonstrating direct work with vulnerable young people aged 13-25 in North Tyneside